Department for Exiting the European Union: Ministers

 The first Permanent Secretary at the department was Oliver Robbins.
 In September 2017, Robbins left the department as the prime minister appointed him the EU adviser in the Cabinet Office.
 In October 2017, Philip Rycroft was appointed the new Permanent Secretary, having previously been the department's Second Permanent Secretary.
 After his departure in March 2019, he was replaced by Clare Moriarty, previously Permanent Secretary of the Department for Environment, Food and Rural Affairs.

-Senior management

-The department's senior management team included: